 Do you know your synchrophasors from your microgrids?
 Test your knowledge of the electric grid with this interactive quiz.

-Understanding the Grid (Middle-High School)
+What is the Smart Grid (Middle-High School)

 RWPC is a group of water providers in the Portland Metropolitan area who work together to educate kids and adults on important water issues like "how to save water" and "where to get water if there's an emergency."